Jonas Müller (luger)

 Jonas Müller (born 4 October 1997) is an Austrian luger.

+He is a silver medalist in Men's singles at the 2026 Winter Olympics.

+Career

 He participated at the 2019 FIL World Luge Championships, winning the gold medal in the sprint.

 On 24 November 2019 Muller won the opening men's luge singles event of the FIL 2019-20 Luge World Cup season in Innsbruck.
 The next week in the next luge world cup event at Lake Placid Muller again took first place in the men's singles event and remained the World Cup leader.